raftedproc/mipt-rust/problems/unsafe/snapshot/README.md

 Each of these methods returns a reference (or iterator over references) to another snapshot object **with the same lifetime as** `&self`.
 Thus, having a snapshot, you can navigate over it: all references you receive have a snapshot lifetime.

-## Object statistics
+## Object metrics

-We suggest that you also calculate for each object some of its statistics and put them in the attributes of this object.
+For each object you should calculate some metrics and put them into the attributes.
 Namely:

 - For `PodSet`:
   - `resource_requests` - total count of resource requests for pods of this subset.